 In addition to the basic requirements, Indigenous applicants must also submit:

 - Two reference letters.
 The reference letters can be sent directly from the referees to Admissions, or applicants can send them to Admissions.
 The reference letters must be in sealed envelopes, signed over the seal by the referee.

 - Proof of Aboriginal ancestry.
 All applicants are required to provide evidence of their eligibility to apply in the Indigenous category by supplying a photocopy (front and back) of their Indian Status card, provincial Métis card or Government of Canada or respective provincial or territorial government documentation supporting their self-identification.
-Applicants without these cards or with a card not from a provincial Métis organization, and Non-status Indians should contact the Associate Director of the ILSP for additional information prior to applying.
+Applicants without these cards or with a card not from a provincial Métis organization, and Non-status Indians should contact the Associate Director, Indigenous Legal Studies for additional information prior to applying.

 Incomplete applications will not be considered.

 Program of Legal Studies for Native People: Applicants are encouraged to review the Program of Legal Studies for Native People (PLSNP) information here.
 Indigenous applicants with conditional offers will be expected to successfully participate in the PLSNP.
 Individuals given full offers are not required to attend the PLSNP, although they are encouraged to as it is hugely beneficial.
 Successful applicants who have completed the PLSNP will be given credit for first year Property Law (which has the added benefits of reducing a student's overall tuition as students pay per credit, and freeing up time during a rigous first year of studies).